+George

+Herbert Mead

+has elaborated

+on this process

+of building

+social self.

+According to

+him, the self

+does not exist

+at birth.
+It

+emerges through

+communication

-George Herbert Mead has elaborated
+George Herbert Mead

-on this process of building social self.
-According to him, the self does not exist at birth.
-It emerges through communication and interactions with others

-George Herbert Mead with others and this is precisely what makes humans the social beings.
+and interactions with others and this is precisely what makes humans the social beings.

-According to Mead, formation of self occurs in three distinct stages
+According to Mead, formation of self occurs in three distinct stages through enacting the roles of others.